straw-hat-team/commanded/guides/explanations/commands.md

   end
 end
 ```

-Commands dispatched by a process manager will be automatically assigned the appropriate causation and correlation ids from the source domain event.

 You can use [Commanded audit middleware](https://hex.pm/packages/commanded_audit_middleware) to record every dispatched command.
 This allows you to follow the chain of commands and events by using the causation id.
 The correlation id can be used to find all related commands and events.